Collingwood Nightlife Guide 2026 — Where to Go and When

 N. Lee Bakery — The Banh Mi at Midnight

 Collingwood’s Vietnamese bakery scene is strong, and N. Lee on Smith Street is the reliable late-night option.
-Banh mi from $8, pho from $12, and enough bánh cuốn to feed a small army.
-It’s not fine dining — it’s standing at a counter at 11pm eating a pork roll that costs less than your cocktail did.
+Banh mi from $8, pho from $12, and enough food to soak up a night’s worth of drinks.
+It’s standing at a counter at 11pm eating a pork roll that costs less than your cocktail did.
 That’s the beauty of it.

 The Kebab Shops on Johnston Street

 Johnston Street between Hoddle and Smith is kebab central.
-Two or three shops compete for the 2am crowd, and honestly, they’re all decent.
-The one with the longest queue is usually the best indicator — if the drunk people are willing to wait, the food’s worth it.
+Two or three shops compete for the 2am crowd, and they’re all decent.
+The one with the longest queue is usually the best indicator — if the crowd is willing to wait, the food’s worth it.

 Getting Home Safe